-The Department of Landscape Architecture & Environmental Planning is pleased to announce the MIG/Susan and Daniel Inclusive Planning and Design Scholarship Awards for 2022-2023.
+The Department of Landscape Architecture & Environmental Planning will announce the MIG/Susan and Daniel Inclusive Planning and Design Scholarship Awards for 2023-2024 in Fall 2023.

 Funded by MIG founding Principals Daniel Iacofano and Susan Goltsman, these awards support individual students enrolled in the Master of Landscape Architecture degree program whose thesis or final project integrates human centered planning and design concerns and methods into the research and design process.
 The areas of focus include the following: